-- A description of aA set of habitat parameters to document whether habitat in a core range area is considered non-viable.
-The results of habitat surveys and their relation to these habitat parameters shall be reviewed by the PTAG and approved by EFSEC. - A description of the current nearest viable nesting habitat, and available nesting sites, and a description of documented use of nesting locations and associated the core habitat by ferruginous hawk available through historic background information or field-based surveys. - 3.
-A description of the type and location of infrastructure proposed within the core habitatarea. - 1.-The proximity of infrastructure to any known nest site or location and associated suitable foraging habitat.

-- In the event that a Project component is proposed for siting within the 2-mile buffer, the Certificate Holder shall, in consultation with the PTAG, develop a Project specific ferruginous hawk mitigation and management plan for approval by EFSEC: - A description of efforts to site Project infrastructure to avoid core breeding and foraging habitat in the core area, identified as the area within 2 miles of nests documented in PHS data and the Certificate Holder's nest surveys: - a.
+- A description of aA set of habitat parameters to document whether habitat in a core range area is considered non-viable.--T the results of habitat surveys and their relation to these habitat parameters shall be reviewed by the PTAG and approved by EFSEC. - A description of the current hearest viable nesting habitat, and available nesting sites, and a description of documented use of nesting locations and associated the core habitat by ferruginous hawk available through historic background information or field-based surveys. - 3.
+A description of the type and location of infrastructure proposed within the core habitatarea. - The proximity of infrastructure to any known nest site or location and associated suitable for aging habitat. - 2. - In the event that a Project component is proposed for siting within the 2-mile buffer, the Certificate Holder shall, in consultation with the PTAG, develop a Project specific ferruginous hawk mitigationand management plan for approval by EFSEC: - A description of efforts to site Project infrastructure to avoid core breeding and foraging habitat in the core area, identified as the area within 2 miles of nests documented in PHS data and the Certificate Holder's nest surveys: - a.
 If Project turbines, solar arrays, or BESS are sited within 2 miles of a viable ferruginous hawk nest, the infrastructure shall be reviewed by the PTAG and approved by EFSEC. - b.
 Additional mitigation measures shall be developed to reduce potential ferruginous hawk strikes with turbines, including curtailing turbine operation within the 2-mile core habitat of any actively occupiedactive nests diurnally during the breeding and rearing periods when ferruginous hawks are present in Benton County. - c.
-The plan shall explain how and where the Certificate Holder will create new offset habitat to mitigate for direct and indirect habitat loss within the 2-mile core area of viable ferruginous hawk nests documented in PHS data and the Certificate Holder's nest surveys.
+The plan shall explain how and where the Certificate Holder will create new offset habitat to mitigate for direct and indirect habitat loss within the 2-mile core area of viable ferruginous hawk nests documented in PHS data and the Certificate Holder's nest surveys. - 6.
+A description of when construction activities will be undertaken to avoid sensitive timing periods for ferruginous hawk. - 7.
+A description of pre- and post-monitoring programs that will be conducted to establish: - a.
+Habitat use within the Lease Boundary. b.
+Mapping of ground squirrel colonies and other prey within the Lease Boundary and any accessible areas (i.e., publicly accessible or access granted by a private land ownerlandowner) outside of the Lease Boundary. - c.-Identification of potential flyways between nest sites and foraging habitat and monitoring of d.c. potential flyways to inform final turbine siting and orientation. - e.d.
+Ongoing monitoring of nest use and territory-success. - A description of restoration activities that will be undertaken during Project decommissioning to enhance ferruginous hawk habitat in disturbed areas.